Anastas Mikoyan: World War II

 In September 1939, under the Molotov–Ribbentrop Pact, Nazi Germany and the Soviet Union each carved out their own spheres of influence in Poland and Eastern Europe.
 The Soviets arrested 26,000 Polish officers in the eastern portion of Poland and in March 1940, after some deliberation, Stalin and five other members of the Politburo, Mikoyan included, signed an order for their execution as "nationalists and counterrevolutionaries".

 When Germany invaded the Soviet Union in June 1941, Mikoyan was placed in charge of organizing the transportation of food and supplies.
 His son Vladimir, a pilot in the Red Air Force, died in combat when his plane was shot down over Stalingrad.
 Mikoyan's main assignment throughout the war was supplying the Red Army with materiel, food and other necessities.

-Mikoyan is also credited for his significant role in the 1941 relocation of Soviet industry from the threatened western cities, such as Moscow and Leningrad, eastward to the Urals, Western Siberia, the Volga region, and other safer zones.
+He is also credited for his significant role in the 1941 relocation of Soviet industry from the threatened western cities, such as Moscow and Leningrad, eastward to the Urals, Western Siberia, the Volga region, and other safer zones.
+During the war, Mikoyan alone dissented on Stalin and Beria's deportations of nationalities, especially the Chechens and the Ingush, officially out of "concern regarding the possible international repercussions" for the USSR.

 In February 1942, by order of Stalin, Mikoyan became a Special Representative of the State Defense Committee.
 He had not been a member until that point because Beria believed he would be of more use in government administration.
 Mikoyan was decorated with a Hero of Socialist Labor in 1943 for his efforts.
 In 1946, he became the Vice-Premier of the Council of Ministers.
 As Minister of Foreign Trade, he was responsible for the dismantlement of industry and infrastructure in Soviet-occupied Eastern Germany for collection as reparations.